Deadline: Not listed

 Organization contact: email@example.com

-The Garden Conservancy, a national nonprofit organization dedicated to raising awareness of, preserving and affording public access to outstanding American gardens, seeks an inaugural Director of Public Programs and Education.
-The creation of this position follows the appointment of an enterprising new president whose professional training and experience in landscape architecture, design education and historic preservation will help chart a more visible, expanded public role for the Garden Conservancy.
+The Garden Conservancy, a national nonprofit organization dedicated to raising awareness of, preserving, and affording public access to outstanding American gardens, seeks a new Director of Development following the appointment of an enterprising new president whose professional training and experience in landscape architecture, design education and historic preservation will help chart a more visible, expanded public role for the Garden Conservancy.

 The Garden Conservancy is an equal-opportunity employer, committed to principles of affirmative action in its recruiting and hiring practices.